irworkshop/accountability_datacleaning/R_campfin/ut/contracts/docs/ut_contracts_diary.md

 file](https://opendata.utah.gov/dataset/Latest-6-Years/545s-5tnq) has
 the cryptic title “Latest 6 Years” and no additional metadata.

+After contacting the Division of Purchasing, it was explained that this file actually contains almost all payments made by the state accounting system, including biweekly payroll, jury duty compensation, etc.

 ## Read

 The data file is large and must be downloaded before it can be read.